Police: Man in stolen truck crashes into ex's car in Dubuque, demands money

 Police said a man driving a stolen pickup truck intentionally crashed into his ex-girlfriend’s vehicle and demanded money from her in Dubuque.

-Court documents state Jordan M. Shireman, 22, of 643 Chestnut St., reported that her vehicle was that stopped at the stop sign at the intersection of Twin Valley Driver and Rockdale Road when it was rear-ended by a truck driven by Walton.
-She estimated the truck was going about 30 mph at the time of the crash.
+Court documents state Jordan M. Shireman, 22, of 643 Chestnut St., reported that her vehicle was stopped at the stop sign at the intersection of Twin Valley Drive and Rockdale Road when it was rear-ended by a truck driven by Walton.
+She estimated that the truck was going about 30 mph at the time of the crash.

 Walton then pulled up and parked the truck so that she could not open her door, documents state.
 Walton got out of his vehicle and demanded money.